It’s OK to Grieve and Mourn After Losing Physical Stuff

 I’d love to hear from you — how have your culture, heritage and family of origin impacted your experiences of grief and loss?
 Connect with me on Instagram @curating_grief or attend The Grief Gallery’s free monthly gathering.

 Want help unpeeling the layers of your own experience of grief and loss?
-Find out more about working with me and my Unpacking Grief coaching package.
+Find out more about working with me and my grief coaching packages.

 Monthly Grief Gathering